Last Updated: August 2023

 Where reasonable and practicable to do so, we will collect your Personal Information only from you.
 When we collect Personal Information we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.

-Much of the information we hold about you will be stored electronically.
-We store some of your information in secure data centres that are located in Australia or in other secure data centres of our contracted service providers (including cloud storage providers), and some of these data centres may be located outside Australia.
-Some information we hold about you may also be stored in paper files.
+Most information that we hold about you will usually be stored electronically.
+We may store some of your information in secure data centres that are located in Australia or in other secure data centres of our contracted service providers (including cloud storage providers), that may be located outside Australia, including in the USA.
+We may also store some information that we hold about you securely in paper files or other hardcopy formats.

-We may use the Personal Information that you give us to:
+We may use the Personal Information that we collect about you to:

 - check whether you are eligible for the product or service;